xManager-v2/xManager-Spotify-Core/faq.md

 Other/older mods unlocked the toggle to select '**Very High**' without a 'Premium nag' but did not actually enable '**Very High**' quality.
 It was a visual change only.

-More recent mod versions reflect this properly and will set '**Automatic**' quality if attempting to set '**Very High**' without a Premium subscription.
+More recent mod versions reflect this properly and will set '**Automatic**' quality if attempting to set '**Very High**' without a Premium Subscription.

 If you **DO** have a premium subscription and are using the mod, it will give you the '**Very High**' quality if selected.